Exokem/MPP/README.md

     + Protection limit: `IV -> V`
     + Infinity can now be combined with Mending
     + Standard Protection can now be combined with a single specialized Protection, but specialized Protection enchantments remain incompatible with one another
+    + Anvils will no longer prevent combinations whose costs reach or exceed 40 levels
 2. Trees
     + It is now possible to grow large oak trees (using bone meal only) which are similar in appearance to dark oak trees